latticejs/lattice/packages/map/README.md

 >  `height`
 >  `width`

-you can also pass other props, Here are the refrence of props list [reference](https://docs.mapbox.com/mapbox-gl-js/api/).
+you can also pass other props, Here are the reference of props list [reference](https://docs.mapbox.com/mapbox-gl-js/api/).
 Use this option to pass any specific configuration.

 ### Get Map Object